criblpacks/cribl-cisco-asa-cleanup/README.md

 * **For Elastic Delivery**: A lookup is used to translate field naming convention from Splunk CIM to Elastic ECS.
 This lookup is called from the `prep_for_ECS` pipeline, which is optionally chained from the `cisco_asa_cleanup` pipeline.

+* **For OCSF Delivery**: This pack has now partially incorporated support for the OCSF event schema.
+OCSF is a new common schema which is also a requirement for leveraging AWS Security Lake.

+What to expect: Data have mapped across a variety of inputs, in some cases whole data types have been mapped, and in others only certain events.
+In this pack the following events have been verified to validate against the OCSF 4001 schema:
+- %ASA-1-106103
+- %ASA-2-106017
+- %ASA-3-313008
+- %ASA-4-313009
+- %ASA-6-302015
+- %ASA-6-302016
+- %ASA-6-305012
+- %ASA-6-302014
+- %ASA-6-302013
+- %ASA-6-305011
+- %ASA-4-106023

+OCSF functionality is disabled by default.
+To enable it edit the `cisco_asa_cleanup` pipeline and change the active Chained output option to the OCSF option.
+Only one of the 3 options should be checked!

 ## Requirements Section